eeue56/derw/README.md

-  --debug :                 Show a parsed object tree --only string:            Only show a particular object --run :                   Should be run via ts-node/node --format :                Format the files given in-place --quiet :                 Keep it short and sweet -h, --help :              This help text
+  --debug :                 Show a parsed object tree --only string:            Only show a particular object --run :                   Should be run via ts-node/node --names :                 Check for missing names out of scope --format :                Format the files given in-place --quiet :                 Keep it short and sweet -h, --help :              This help text